Gym 01 featherweight Cameron Hardy confident he will claim maiden title

-Cameron Hardy is confident of claiming the first title of his career.
+Cameron Hardy is confident of winning the first title of his career.

 The Royal Navy talent meets Harry Hardwick at Made4TheCage 29 for the promotion’s featherweight title on Saturday.